 Yoga for Health and Well-Being

 Classes at Samadhi Yoga House 1397 Fall River Road, Fall River (902) 702 -3249

-[First Class $10 - After that Drop-ins $20/class or register for an 8 week session of 1 class/week for $120 - taxes are included in these prices]
+[First Class $10 - After that Drop-ins $20/class or register for an 8 week session of 1 class/week for $120 or 2 classes/week for $160 - taxes are included in these prices]

 Breathing is Breath Flow and Blood Flow.
 Form is made

 out of Flow - Union with Flow is Yoga.

 Classes focus on Breathing, Yoga Poses, Guided Relaxation

 Have you noticed that life is like the Flow of a river that you cannot push or stop?

 Nisarga Yoga is a means of attuning with that Flow via Breathing